phil85/results-for-qkp-benchmark-instances/README.md

 # Detailed results for QKP benchmark instances

-The detailed results for the five collection of benchmark instances can be found in the PDF-Files below:
+The detailed results for the collections of benchmark instances can be found in the PDF-Files below:

 [Collection Standard-QKP](tables/Standard-QKP_detailed_results.pdf)